kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 ## nvidia-docker

-Need some tweaks for this to work with `nvidia-docker`
+You will need to disable `cgroup` in `nvidia-container-runtime` since `cgroup` is not yet supported in docker rootless mode.

 ### Get nvidia-docker

-If you already have `nvidia-docker` installed, continue to [the next section](#configure-nvidia-docker-for-running-rootless-containers).
+If you already have `nvidia-docker` installed, continue to [next step](#configure-nvidia-docker-for-running-rootless-containers).

 *\*UNTESTED\**